Dinosaur Valley State Park

 North Texas Horse Country Tour

-North Denton County happens to be the best horse country in North America, and possibly the world.
-Horse ranchers and breeders in North Texas Horse Country care for just about every major horse breed you can name.
-Visitors can take a look behind the scenes by going on one of six guided tours, or guide themselves on a driving tour of Denton County.
+North Denton County happens to be the best horse country in North America and possibly the world.
+Horse ranchers and breeders in North Texas Horse Country care for every significant horse breed you can name.
+Visitors can look behind the scenes by going on one of six guided tours or guiding themselves on a driving tour of Denton County.
 Three ranches also offer horseback rides.

 Heritage Square

-You wouldn’t expect to find authentic Pennsylvania Dutch food and furniture in the heart of Texas, but if you head southeast of Dallas to Kemp, that’s exactly what you’ll find.
+You wouldn’t expect to find authentic Pennsylvania Dutch food and furniture in the heart of Texas, but if you head southeast of Dallas to Kemp, that’s precisely what you’ll see.
 The homemade sandwiches and baked goods alone are worth the trip, but you can also find spices and other ingredients to take home.
-If you are into solid pieces of furniture, there is an adjacent furniture store.
+If you are into solid furniture, there is an adjacent furniture store.

 Salt Palace Museum

 The town of Grand Saline got its name from the massive salt deposit beneath it.
 The Salt Palace Museum is a building made entirely of pure rock salt blocks.
 The mine is still in use today, so there aren’t any underground tours.
-The museum does have a few historical artifacts and an educational video to give you an experience with the mine.
-Visitors get a pure rock salt crystal as a memento, and a reason to not lick the walls.
+The museum has a few historical artifacts and an educational video to give you an experience of the mine.
+Visitors get a pure rock salt crystal as a memento and a reason not to lick the walls.

-From Dallas to Austin or from El Paso to Amarillo, you will find Texas is a massive state with plenty to see and do without ever crossing the state line.
+From Dallas to Austin or El Paso to Amarillo, Texas is a massive state with plenty to see and do without ever crossing the state line.
 No matter which way you go or where you start, you’re sure to find something intriguing that is only a day’s travel away.